Template Expressions

 Error Handling

-- Does not exist — Pipeline validation will catch this before execution
+| Node does not exist | Pipeline validation catches this before execution |

-- Has not executed yet — Topological sorting ensures this cannot happen for valid pipelines
+| Node has not executed yet | Topological sorting prevents this for valid pipelines |

 To handle optional data, use JavaScript in Transform nodes: